1. Who pays for the buses?

 6. One of my chaperones has a bad knee but would like to participate in this field trip.
 How strenuous and long is the hike?

-Our hike is 2.5-3.5 hours long with many steep inclines and declines with up to a 600 foot change in elevation.
-Everyone participates in the hiking part of our program.
+Our hike is 2.5-3 hours long with many steep inclines and declines with up to a 600 foot change in elevation.
+Please be sure all chaperones are aware of this before deciding to come on the field trip.

 8. How different is the weather at the SMNHC compared to Albuquerque?

 On the average sunny day, temperatures in Cedar Crest are 4-6 degrees lower than in Albuquerque.
 However, sometimes wind, cloud, and precipitation conditions can lower the temperature another 5+ degrees.
 It is always best for you and your students to check the Cedar Crest weather forecast and current conditions at the SMNHC the day before and discuss appropriate attire for the trip.

 9. When should we arrive and depart the center?

 This will completely depend on the availability of your buses and school start/end times, but our earliest start time is 9 am and our latest departure time is 2:30 pm.
 We offer up to a 4.5 hour program including lunch.

 10. When does the center cancel a trip if there is bad weather?

 11. It's a little cold and windy, can we have the program inside?

 The SMNHC "Ecology Field Program" is an outdoor, environmental education program and the majority of time and activities will take place outside, even when it's cold and windy.
 That said, everyone must come prepared for the weather with hats, gloves, coats, etc. In the event the weather changes unexpectedly, we may alter the program with supplemental indoor activities, while continuing with most of the program outside.
 Very rarely, will we end the program early due to inclement weather.